 - 4. What does the acronym SST mean?
 The SST model is a combination of the $k-\varepsilon$ and the $k-\omega$ model.
 In which region is each model used and why?
 How is ω expressed in k and ε ? - 5.
 Derive a transport equation for ω from the k and ε transport equations; you only need to do the production, the destruction and the viscous diffusion terms. - 6.
-In the SST model, a blending function F_1 is used; what does this function do? - 7.
+In the SST model, two blending function, F_1 and F_2 , are used; explain what is the object of F_1 or F_2 . - 7.
 What is the purpose of the shear stress limiter in the SST model?
 Show that the eddy-viscosity assumption gives too high a shear stress in APG since $P^k/\varepsilon\gg 1$ (Eq.
-16.15). - 8.
-Show the difference between volume averaging (filtering) in LES and time-averaging in RANS. - Consider the spatial derivative of the pressure in the filtered Navier-Stokes: show that the derivative can be moved outside the filtering integral (it gives an additional second-order term). - 10.
-The filtered non-linear term has the form
+16.15).